kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ## Structure of WTFPL 3.0

-The provisions of WTFPL 3.0 are concisely laid out in 9 lines:
+The provisions of WTFPL 3.0 are laid out in 9 short lines:

 - Line 1 specifies the name of the license and its abbreviation.
 - Line 2 specifies the version and when this particular version was written.